smart-edge-open/epcforedge/ngc/test/auto-test/readme.txt

 Writing test case:
 ------------------
-The script test_nef.sh provide a generic function "send_req" which is used to build and send requests based on the arguments passed.
+The script test_api.sh provide a generic function "send_req" which is used to build and send requests based on the arguments passed.
 To write a test case first import the function from test_nef script by adding a line on top of test script
-"source test_nef.sh".
+"source test_api.sh".

 The send_req function takes 4 arguments as
 	send_req <method> <sub_id> <body> <expected_response_code>